 This Corn Pudding is a southern classic.
 Made with sweet corn and cream corn then baked to perfection.
-You are going to love this recipe.
+This recipe will be on your table often!

 - 5 eggs

 - 29.5 oz cream style corn (I used two 14.75 cans)

 - 4 tablespoons cornstarch